hanford/angular-toast/README.md

 ## angular-toast

 I couldn't find a toast library that fit my needs and was reasonably small, so I ended up building one with a dead simple API and decided to share it.
+There is a *low* frame ```.gif``` at the bottom

 #### Installation
 Installation is super easy, simply add the dependencies to your build, inject it and call the ```toast.show()``` method.